rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ## The HAProxy Configuration

 We've already installed HAProxy on the container, but we have done nothing with the configuration.
 Before we do anything, we need to do something to resolve our hosts.
-Normally we would be using fully-qualified domain names, but in this lab environment, we are just using IPs.
+Normally we would be using fully qualified domain names, but in this lab environment, we are just using IPs.
 To get some names associated with the machines, we are going to add some host file records to the **proxyha** container.

 `lxc exec proxyha vi /etc/hosts`